NRES Secondary Major

 This secondary major is open to all undergraduate students.
 Courses required for the NRES secondary major can be taken concurrently with your primary major.
 All NRES students must meet the entry, capstone, and block electives course requirements listed on the Academic Requirements page of most recent K-State Undergraduate Catalog.
 In addition, a life science course must be completed as part of either the primary major or this secondary major.
 Completion of the NRES Secondary Major will be noted on Kansas State University transcripts.

-To enroll in the NRES program, complete the online enrollment form or make an appointment to meet with the interim director of the secondary major, Dr. Shawn Hutchinson to file application papers.
+To enroll in the NRES program, complete the online enrollment form or make an appointment to meet with the director of the secondary major, Dr. Shawn Hutchinson to file application papers.
 An academic advisor will be then be assigned to assist students in meeting NRES requirements.